KyleARector/KyleARector.github.io/_posts/2015-04-29-Why_Become_A_Developer.md

 That brings us to the final question.
 The big one.
 The one that keeps anxiety ridden twenty-somethings like myself up at night.
 Can I do this?
 Am I the right person?
 Well, yes and no. Even if you do not immediately believe it, you have to tell yourself that.
 I am certainly not the best developer in the world.
 Not even close.
 Take a look at my GitHub page.
 There may be some gems, but overall, I am still learning.
 In my new profession, it pays to always be learning.
 I am surrounded by great resources and friends to help me on this journey, and while I am not completely comfortable yet, I know I can fill the role out well, and keep learning still.
 Does anyone really fit the complete job description on day one?
 <br/> <br/>
 TLDR;<br/>
+I am a professional developer now.
+I am still learning the ropes, but I can’t wait to see what the future holds!
+Ps, someone please teach me ASP, ASAP.
 </p>